 4|India Trade Connect [Infosys Finacle]

-India Trade Connect is a DLT-based trade finance initiative that supports a comprehensive set of end to end trade and supply chain business functions including open account, letters of credit, bank guarantees, bill collections, C2C and B2B transactions, bill discounting, reverse factoring, and invoice financing.
+India Trade Connect is a DLT-based trade finance initiative that supports a comprehensive set of end-to-end trade and supply chain business functions including open account, letters of credit, bank guarantees, bill collections, C2C and B2B transactions, bill discounting, reverse factoring, and invoice financing.

-The permissioned platform, developed by technology agnostic Finacle Trade Connect and certified to work on all leading DLT vendors like R3 Corda, Hyperledger and Ethereum, operates using a competitive fee model aligned to the volume of transactions.
+The permissioned platform, developed by technology agnostic Finacle Trade Connect and certified to work on all leading DLT vendors like R3 Corda, Hyperledger, and Ethereum, operates using a competitive fee model aligned to the volume of transactions.

 Finacle Trade Connect is pre-integrated with partners like essDOCS and Traydstream to approve eTitle documents for the trade cycle and automate document checking and validation for trade finance and supply chain finance cycles.

-Having launched operations in India, with aims of achieving a global footprint, India Trade Connect comprises some of the leading banks in India, including ICICI Bank, Axis Bank, Standard Chartered Bank, YES Bank, Ratnakar Bank Limited, Bank of Baroda, Federal Bank, IDFC First Bank, Canara Bank, Kotak Mahindra Bank, Indusind Bank, South Indian Bank, and State Bank of India.
+Having launched operations in India, with the aim of achieving a global footprint, India Trade Connect comprises some of the leading banks in India, including ICICI Bank, Axis Bank, Standard Chartered Bank, YES Bank, Ratnakar Bank Limited, Bank of Baroda, Federal Bank, IDFC First Bank, Canara Bank, Kotak Mahindra Bank, Indusind Bank, South Indian Bank, and State Bank of India.

 Finacle, the primary technology partner for India Trade Connect also has a solution for KYC called Finacle Identity Connect.

 Investors and shareholders of the company include Citi, ING, Credit Agricole CIB, BNP Paribas, Societe Generale, ABN Amro, Macquarie, MUFG, Natixis, Rabobank, Gunvor, Mercuria, Koch, Shell, Total Trading, SGS, ConsenSys, and Jupiter Opportunity Fund.

 komgo offers three main families of products to its users:

-- Digital trade finance related products (including Letters of Credit, Standby Letters of Credit, receivables discounting, and inventory financing), allowing commodity houses and other players to submit digital trade data and documents to financing institutions and apply for credit directly on the platform.
+- Digital trade finance related products (including letters of credit, standby letters of credit, receivables discounting, and inventory financing), allowing commodity houses and other players to submit digital trade data and documents to financing institutions and apply for credit directly on the platform.

-- A KYC solution, standardizing and facilitating the process while maintaining privacy by transmitting data on a need to know basis: users and non-users benefit from a single source of trust to exchange documents on a secure and private network to perform KYC tasks.
+- A KYC solution, standardizing and facilitating the process while maintaining privacy by transmitting data on a need-to-know basis: users and non-users benefit from a single source of trust to exchange documents on a secure and private network to perform KYC tasks.

 - A certification feature, that allows komgo users and non-users to stamp their documents on the network to ensure their authenticity.

-In particular, the letter of credit and standby letter of credit product is very mature with over 20000 LCs issued and a six-year track record.
+In particular, the letter of credit and standby letter of credit product is very mature with over 20,000 letters of credit issued and a six-year track record.

 Komgo, which is built on the permissioned Quorum framework, has global operations with headquarters in Geneva and Singapore and plans to open a USA-based office in 2021.

 6|Marco Polo [TradeIX]

-These transactions, facilitated by the German banks Commerzbank and LBBW, were between the technology company Voith, the pump and valve manufacturer KSB and the logistic company Logwin.
+These transactions, facilitated by the German banks Commerzbank and LBBW, were between the technology company Voith, the pump and valve manufacturer KSB, and the logistic company Logwin.

 Marco Polo operates following a license and transaction fee model and is gearing up to launch its supply chain finance products in the course of 2020.

 The platform supports the end-to-end coordination of post-trade settlement processes for physical commodity transactions, including contracting, logistics, specifications, finance, and document management.

-The initial focus is on enabling digital trade between the primary actors – sellers, buyers and lenders – but the roadmap for 2021 includes support for inspectors, insurers and agents.
+The initial focus is on enabling digital trade between the primary actors – sellers, buyers and lenders – but the roadmap for 2021 includes support for inspectors, insurers, and agents.

 A utility layer for operations teams will be accessible to all for a low-cost subscription fee, while premium services available for more value-based pricing.

 8|People’s Bank of China Blockchain Trade Finance Platform / Bay Area Trade Finance Blockchain Platform

 Originally unveiled as the Bay Area Trade Finance Blockchain Platform before broadening its geographic scope, the People’s Bank of China Blockchain Trade Finance Platform is a collection of four blockchain applications: account receivables financing, bill rediscount, tax filing, and international trade information collection.

 eTradeConnect in turn has a relationship with the we.trade network, contributing to the development of a more global reach for the platform and its members.

-The permissioned platforms non-profit business model allows them to focus on providing the most readily needed features and applications to many of the firms that most need them.
+The permissioned platform’s non-profit business model allows them to focus on providing the most readily needed features and applications to many of the firms that most need them.

-They are already live with an agnostic integration for micro, small, and medium-sized enterprise (MSME) originators, connecting them with decentralized liquidity pools through the proprietary tokenization protocol for meeting MSME funding requirements.
+They are already live with an agnostic integration for micro, small, and medium-sized enterprise (MSME) originators, connecting them with decentralised liquidity pools through the proprietary tokenization protocol for meeting MSME funding requirements.